Meet Our Teachers

 Miranda specializes in Vinyasa Flow, Hatha Flow, Core Yoga, Partner Yoga, Acro Yoga and her most recent yoga offering, Flow and Glow!

 Alexa is a certified yoga instructor through Yoga Tree Studios.
 Her personal yoga mantra is “Ahimsa” or non-violence.
 She would like to bring this practice of non-violent yoga into the community noting that many of the issues seen on the mat are also treated on a daily basis by health care practitioners, like chiropractors and massage therapists.

-Kate Young began her yoga practice in 2009 while she was studying the performing arts at Randolph Academy.
+Kate began to practice yoga in 2009 while studying the performing arts at Randolph Academy.
 After graduating she completed her initial Yoga Teacher Training, studying the Ashtanga Vinyasa tradition and went on to complete The Art of Mysore Advanced Teacher Training.
-Certified in Thai Yoga Massage and Reiki she enjoys bringing elements from both of these traditions into her practice.
-She hopes her classes will enable students to explore the body’s potential through organic movement and yogic postures.
-She is grateful to be teaching at Yoga Tree and is very much looking forward to the year ahead!
+Certified in Thai Yoga Massage and Reiki she brings elements from both of these traditions into her teaching style.
+Through class she wishes to enable students to explore the body’s potential.

 Farley came to yoga to work on his flexibility by suggestion from his Muay Thai Kickboxing trainer.
 Realizing that yoga is not only physically beneficial but also mentally therapeutic, Farley hopes to inspire others to find the same healing qualities from yoga.

 Farley has an extensive background in Massage Therapy, and he offers insight to his classes focusing on proper alignment and safety, while still challenging students and encouraging a sense of fun and excitement.